Bioflora/FtrifloraEpichloe/README.md

 │   │   │                                      Rep (replicate code within each isolate);
 │   │   │                                      Day (Day the measurement was made);
-│   │   │                                      Diameter (diameter of the culture in mm) │   │   │                                      Species (holobiont idntification code).
+│   │   │                                      Diameter (diameter of the culture in mm) │   │   │                                      Species (holobiont identification code).
 │   │   │
 │   │   ├── spores_dataset.csv                 # Morphometric data of asexual reproductive structures (input in script_1.Rmd).
 │   │   │                                      This file is semicolon-delimited and uses a comma as the decimal separator.